lopes/logbook/content/2020-linux-hardening-cis.md

 To audit login errors from a given user, use the command below.
 If this user is blocked, you can release it by appending a `--reset` option in the same command.

+{% admonition(type="info", title="Update") %}
-> **Update 2021-10-06**: Since [tally was dropped from `pam`](https://forum.endeavouros.com/t/watch-out-pam-1-4-0-may-require-manual-intervention-pam-tally-dropped/7141), the command below is not present in Arch anymore.
+2021-10-06**: Since [tally was dropped from `pam`](https://forum.endeavouros.com/t/watch-out-pam-1-4-0-may-require-manual-intervention-pam-tally-dropped/7141), the command below is not present in Arch anymore.
+{% end %}

 ```sh
 pam_tally2 --user=root
 ```

+{% admonition(type="warning", title="Warning") %}
-> **Warning**: If everything goes wrong, you will want to boot your system in recue mode to fix the things, so be sure you know how to do it.
+If everything goes wrong, you will want to boot your system in rescue mode to fix the things, so be sure you know how to do it.
+{% end %}

 ## Sudo